daos-stack/daos/docs/admin/pool_operations.md

 #### System Exclude

 To exclude ranks or hosts from all pools that they belong to, the 'dmg system exclude' command can be used.
-The command takes either a host-set or rank-set:
+The command takes either a host-set or rank-set.
+Requesting a host-set excludes all ranks on selected hosts.

-To exclude a set of hosts from all pools (excludes all ranks on selected hosts):
+To exclude a set of hosts from all pools:

 ```Bash
 $ dmg system exclude --rank-hosts foo-[001-100]